 World War Two

 On the outbreak of WW2, Harold voluntered to become an ARP Warden in Kenilworth and was one of the first responders on the scene when the landmine fell on The Square/Abbey End in November 1940, which killed 25 people.
 He witnessed much horror and destruction that night, which he probably never forgot.
-Kenilworth has never forgotten.
+Indeed, Kenilworth has never forgotten.

 Aftermath of the landmine – ARP Wardens can be seen digging through the rubble. photo courtesy of the Warwickshire County Records Office PH (N) 600/279/9 img 9376